SandPointHOA/spcchoa-site/content/terms/_index.md

 ---
 title: "Terms & Conditions"
 ---
-<h2>Welcome to Sand Point CC Hoa</h2>
+<h2>Welcome to Sand Point Hoa</h2>
-<p>These terms and conditions outline the rules and regulations for the use of Sand Point CC Hoa's Website.</p> <br />
+<p>These terms and conditions outline the rules and regulations for the use of Sand Point Hoa's Website.</p> <br />
 <p>By accessing this website we assume you accept these terms and conditions in full.
-Do not continue to use Sand Point CC Hoa's website
+Do not continue to use Sand Point Hoa's website
 if you do not accept all of the terms and conditions stated on this page.</p>
 <p>The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice
 and any or all Agreements: “Client”, “You” and “Your” refers to you, the person accessing this website